-The Moroccan passport currently ranks on the 76th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 64 countries.
-This gives it an overall medium-low mobility score.
+The Moroccan passport is currently ranked 80th place on the Guide Passport Index.
+It provides visa-free access to 64 destinations.
 Moroccan passport holders have visa-free access and visas on arrival to countries such as Brazil, South Korea, Nigeria and Turkey.
-Moroccan nationals require a visa to enter about 162 destinations in the world.
+Moroccan nationals require a visa to enter about 165 destinations in the world.
 This high visa requirement gives it an overall low mobility score.
 Some of the destinations where a prior visa is required are the United States, the European Union and Japan.

 The overall population is over 37 million people.
 The capital of the country is Rabat.
 The most populous city however is Casablanca with 3.3 million inhabitants.
 Other major cities are Fez and Tangier.
-The largest airport is Houari Boumediene Airport (ALG) with 7.5 million yearly passengers.
-The second largest is Ahmed Ben Bella Airport (ORN) with 1.8 million yearly passengers.
+Mohammed V International Airport is one of the largest airports in Morocco (CMN), and this airport records a travel movement of more than 7 million passengers annually.
+The second-largest Moroccan airport is Marrakech-Menara Airport (RAK), through which about 9 million passengers travel annually.
 Both airports have excellent flight connections to the entire European Union and beyond.

 Moroccan culture has evolved over the course of history with influences from the East, South and North.
 The main religion of the country is Islam.
 The official languages are Arabic and Berber.
 The legal system is based on the French civil law and Islamic sharia law.
 The government type is a parliamentary constitutional monarchy.
-The head of government is the King Mohammed VI and the Prime Minister is Saad-Eddine Al Othmani.
+The head of government is the King Mohammed VI and the Prime Minister is Aziz Akhannouch.
 The elections take place every 6 years.

 Morocco is filled with a variety of urban and natural tourism destinations and attractions.
 It is known for its beautiful beaches, historic sites and different cultural facets.
 It has 9 UNESCO world heritage sites.
 Some of the major destinations include Marrakesh, Hassan II Mosque, Oudaias Kasbah, Fes el Bali, Tangier, Chefchaouen, Bab Al Mansour and the Rif Mountains.
 The nation has a total of approximately 13 million tourists visiting every year.
 The majority of tourists originate from Europe and its surrounding countries.